axj65/ECO395M/homework/HW1_Albert_Joe.md

 ### A. What is the 95th percentile of heights for female competitors across all Athletics events (i.e., track and field)?
 Note that sport is the broad sport (e.g. Athletics) whereas event is the specific event (e.g. 100 meter sprint).

-The below Table shows the 95th percentile of heights for female competitors.
+The below Table shows the 95th percentile of heights and for female competitors.

     ## # A tibble: 1 × 2